Trump set to announce Barrett as Supreme Court pick, as Dems vow to fight

 Republicans have 53 Senate seats, meaning they can afford three total defections and Vice President Mike Pence could break a tie to confirm the nominee.
 It appears unlikely that two senators beyond Collins and Murkowski would oppose a Republican nominee -- but that picture will become clearer after Trump makes his pick on Saturday.

 The Trump pick will begin going through intense media and Senate vetting.
 Then a hearing (or hearings, potentially).
-Then a Judiciary Committee vote.
-Then a floor vote.
+Then a Judiciary Committee vote, followed by a floor vote.

-Nothing will be a done deal until that floor vote on a new Supreme Court justice is over, according to James Wallner, the R Street Institute Resident Senior Fellow for Governance.
+Nothing will be a done deal until that floor vote is over, according to James Wallner, the R Street Institute's resident senior fellow for governance.

-"This legislative process and the confirmation process, it's adverbial.
-It's something that unfolds.
-And that means it changes as people act and react to one another," he told Fox News.
+"This legislative process and the confirmation process ... changes as people act and react to one another," he told Fox News.
 "I think it all depends on if the Democrats are willing to use the different procedural tools they have at their disposal as leverage to try to somehow change the narrative."

 Fox News' Morgan Phillips contributed to this report.